 Personal counseling at WLC is provided to students.
 We believe that God creates us all with our individual personalities and challenges.
 Our counselors work with campus ministry and use counseling theory to help make practical changes for students in distress, and always put God's love for the individual at the forefront of their work.

 If you or someone else is in imminent danger and/or experiencing a life-threatening emergency, please call 911 and then WLC Campus Safety at 414.443.8500.
-You may also bring a student who is in an urgent state to Health Services during the week.
+You may also bring a student who is in an urgent state to the Student Health Center during the week.

 It is common for students talk with a counselor since being in college entails many changes and challenges.
 It is natural for people to want to talk with someone about these complex developmental issues or other concerns such as depression, anxiety, eating concerns, or self-esteem issues for example.
 Our primary personal counselor, Tanya Gerhard, MSW, LCSW, of Christian Life Counseling, is available to see students on campus by appointment.
-To make an appointment with Tanya, or to arrange other counseling services, contact Karen Fischer, Health Center Director, at 414.443.8549, or stop by her office in the Health Center.
+To make an appointment with Tanya, or to arrange other counseling services, contact Health Services at 414.443.8630, or stop by the Student Health Center.
 Individual counseling appointments are generally 45 minutes long.
 Counseling visits at the Health Center are free to students and completely confidential.
-No one outside Tanya and Karen will know that you have seen a counselor unless you choose to tell them.

 Our primary group counseling facilitator is DeAnn Frey, of Christian Life Counseling.
 Group Counseling is an excellent way to talk with peers about a topic of interest, explore differences in how individuals deal with challenges, and help build character in yourself and those in the group.
 Groups are hosted on campus for your convenience and available to all students.